 Since this database covers 6 decades of some of the most influential LGBTQIA+ serial publications, it is a great resource for primary sources.

-When completed, will contain archival runs of 26 of the most influential, longest-running serial publications covering LGBT interests.
 Includes the pre-eminent US and UK titles – The Advocate and Gay Times, respectively.
 Chronicles more than six decades of the history and culture of the LGBT community.
 In addition to LGBT/gender/sexuality studies, this material also serves related disciplines such as sociology, political science, psychology, health, and the arts.
-Coverage: 1954-2015.
+Coverage: 1954-2019.

 LGBTQ+ Source is a great resource for accessing academic journals articles related to LGBTQIA+ studies.
 It even includes a thesaurus that helps users identify additional keywords to guide their search!